usaid-cs/yesterday-i-learned/random.md

 1. The [clothespin](https://en.wikipedia.org/wiki/Clothespin) was invented in Vermont.
 1. [Thailand hand-peels shrimps.](https://www.washingtonpost.com/news/wonk/wp/2015/12/15/the-shocking-truth-about-shrimp-today/)
 1. To... kill an unconscious person, [cover their nose with one of their hands' webbing, then apply pressure to it by having them lie face down](https://www.reddit.com/r/me_irl/comments/4hu8ih/me_irl/d2siwsx).
-1. [Forest fires happen in Alberta all the time](http://imgur.com/oHTv2ol).
-Fort Mac is an exception only because people live there.
 1. It is very hard to [get up from lying down while holding something](https://www.youtube.com/watch?v=GdAXt7YyGe0), empirically speaking.
 1. [Bliss point](https://en.wikipedia.org/wiki/Bliss_point_%28food%29)... describes what it means to have "just the right amount of salt, sugar, and fat" to make something taste best.
 1. For a single ball-picking event involving 5 balls, 3 green and 2 blue, the *probability* of picking a green ball is 3/5 = 60%; [the *odds*](http://mathforum.org/library/drmath/view/56706.html) of picking a green ball is (3:2), which is not 60%.
 An odds of 150% [might make sense](http://www.miniwebtool.com/ratio-to-percentage-calculator/?numerator=3&denominator=2), [depending on who you ask](https://en.wikipedia.org/wiki/Odds#Mathematical_relations).